 You can help a child to understand, for example, that if they want a toy, it isn’t acceptable just to take it.
 Instead, they need to understand what to say and do, waiting for an appropriate moment before starting a conversation and making eye contact; learning not just to ask, but the appropriate language with which to frame the request – and practising the self-discipline required if the other child says no.

-You can also find worksheets and charts online.
+You can find worksheets and charts online.
 They often focus on the basics, helping younger children or those with more severe needs to interpret what other people might be thinking or feeling by showing faces expressing different emotions.
-One useful guide (written by an academic so requires a little decoding) brings together a number of useful social skills resources:

 Groups where children can meet to practice their social communication skills – learning to talk and get on together with guidance from a trained mentor – are helpful, but thin on the ground.